microsoft/X-Mem/src/README.md

                                 a multiple of 4KB.
     -R, --reads                 Use memory reads in throughput benchmarks.
     -W, --writes                Use memory writes in throughput benchmarks.
+    -S, --stride_size           A stride size to use for sequential throughput benchmarks, specified in powers-of-two multiples
+                                of the chunk size(s).
+Allowed values: 1, -1, 2,
+                                -2, 4, -4, 8, -8, 16, -16.
+Positive indicates
+                                the forward direction (increasing addresses),
+                                while negative indicates the reverse direction.

 If a given option is not specified, X-Mem defaults will be used where appropriate.